bettygordon932/notes/README.md

 # 2024-01-28
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, this translates to preferring clear, concise solutions over complex ones.
 Strive for readable and maintainable code that others (and your future self) can easily understand.
 Always consider the long-term implications of your design choices and remember that less code often means fewer bugs and easier debugging.
 Optimize for clarity and robustness first, then performance, and embrace the power of abstraction and modularity."

+# 2024-01-29
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean, readable, and maintainable code.
+Optimize for clarity and understandability first before prematurely optimizing for performance.
+Always remember that code is read far more often than it is written."

+Also, "Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it." - Brian W. Kernighan

+Lastly, "Premature optimization is the root of all evil (or at least most of it) in programming." - Donald Knuth.
+This highlights the importance of focusing on correctness and good design initially rather than over-engineering or optimizing too early in the development process.